 The University of Wisconsin is another top-ranked school with a historic rowing program.
 The Wisconsin Badgers Crew was founded in 1874.
 Wisconsin’s women’s teams are sanctioned by the NCAA, while its men’s teams are sanctioned by Intercollegiate Rowing Association (IRA).
 The men’s team has won two National College Rowing Championship wins, while the women have earned an incredible 12 Big 10 Championship titles.
 Both teams have also done well at the NCAA South/Central regionals, the Eastern Sprints, the Head of the Charles Regatta, the Midwest Rowing Championship, and the American Heritage Regatta.

 New Haven, Connecticut

-Not only is Yale University easily considered one of the best colleges in the country for rowing, it’s also home to the oldest crew club in America.
+Not only is Yale University easily considered one of the best colleges in the country for rowing, but it’s also home to the oldest crew club in America.
 Yale’s rowing history began in 1843.
-Since then the team has amassed myriad championship titles and trophies.
+Since then, the team has amassed myriad championship titles and trophies.
 Recent wins have included the National Championship (men’s lightweight, 2000), the Henley Royal Regatta Temple Challenge Cup (men’s lightweight, 2000), a record-breaking Eastern Sprints victory (men’s lightweight, 2001), the Jope Cup (lightweight men’s, 2001), a victory in the Women’s Henley (women’s varsity, 2001), three Intercollegiate Rowing Association wins (men’s, 2005, 2017, 2018), and runners up at the NCAA National Championships (women’s team, 2004).